Medium Haired CatLong Haired Cat

 Lifespan12–17 years

-ColorWhite with colored patches, typically on the head and tail
+ColorsWhite with colored patches (red, cream, black, or blue) on head and tail

 Physical Characteristics